 Design pattern detection can be categorised as a classification problem where classes containing the pattern can be labelled by expert raters.
-Thus, supervised classification learning corresponding to the ground truth that is a class contains a design pattern or does not contain a design pattern can be used to predict design patterns.
-In this study, RF and SVM based classifiers are considered from benchmark studies where as our DPD$_F$ classifier builds a design pattern detection model that classifies given classes.
+Thus, supervised classification learning corresponding to the ground truth that a class contains or does not contain a design pattern can be used to predict design patterns.
+In this study, RF and SVM based classifiers are considered from benchmark studies whereas our DPD$_F$ classifier builds a design pattern detection model that classifies given classes.